UWCS/go2/README.md

 ### Tailwind

 Tailwind is used for styling the HTML pages that provide the web interface.
-If committing changes to any HTML or CSS files, first rebuild the `output.css` [using tailwind cli](https://tailwindcss.com/blog/standalone-cli).
+Cargo will rebuild `static/output.css` as part of it's build step, facilitated by the inclusion of a build script.
+The `tailwindcss` CLI is therefore required to run build `go2`, [see instructions on how to download it here](https://tailwindcss.com/blog/standalone-cli), and place the executable either on path somewhere or in the project root.